pachyderm/docs-content/staging/manage/helm-values/postgressql.md

 {{% /notice %}}
 ## About

-The PostgresQL section controls the Bitnami PostgreSQL subchart.
-Pachyderm runs on Kubernetes, is backed by an object store of your choice, and comes with a bundled version of PostgreSQL (metadata storage) by default.
+The PostgresQL section controls the Bitnami PostgreSQL subchart. {{% productName %}} runs on Kubernetes, is backed by an object store of your choice, and comes with a bundled version of PostgreSQL (metadata storage) by default.

 **We recommended disabling this bundled PostgreSQL** and using a managed database instance (such as RDS, CloudSQL, or PostgreSQL Server) for production environments.